Founder note · Updated 29 May 2026

 How to measure AI Search visibility

-AI Search visibility should be measured as a layered system, not as one traffic chart.
-A founder or CMO needs to know which prompts mention the brand, which URL gets cited, what context surrounds the recommendation, whether the same entity facts repeat across systems, and whether those changes later affect branded demand, pipeline quality, or assisted traffic.123 Gregory Shevchenko's first-party citation research adds the reason this matters: the answer layer rewards source selection and citation reuse differently from classic SEO, including a 158-publication audit where one authority surface reached a 52% citation rate while same-author copies on weaker surfaces stayed at 0%.4 Traffic still matters, but for AI Search it is usually a lagging signal rather than the first one.
+AI Search visibility measurement is the process of tracking whether AI answer systems mention, cite, and recommend the right brand, page, and proof for a stable set of buyer prompts.
+It should be measured as a layered system, not as one traffic chart.
+A founder or CMO needs to know which prompts mention the brand, which URL gets cited, what context surrounds the recommendation, whether the same entity facts repeat across systems, and whether those changes later affect branded demand, pipeline quality, or assisted traffic and revenue signal.123 Gregory Shevchenko's first-party citation research adds the reason this matters: the answer layer rewards source selection and citation reuse differently from classic SEO, including a 158-publication audit where one authority surface reached a 52% citation rate while same-author copies on weaker surfaces stayed at 0%.4 Traffic still matters, but for AI Search it is usually a lagging signal rather than the first one.
+Revenue matters too, but it should be interpreted after answer-layer movement is visible, not forced into a fake exact-attribution model.

 Audience